snowcoding/only-time-i-used-ee/README.md

 - Discharge Time = 10 * (3.25) / 115 = .263 hrs or 15.7 minutes!!!

 This is ideal.
 So in actuality it will be less due to heat loss and stuff!

+Thanks for reading if you got this far!
+This was also allowing me to exercise writing in markdown.
+Cheers! :)

+PS: If there are any mistakes, feel free to let me know or make pull-request!